Irish Limited Partnership

 Investment limited partnerships

-Setting up a General Partnership in Ireland
+Establishing a General Partnership in Ireland

-General Irish Partnerships – taxation
+Taxation of General Irish Partnerships

 Irish Limited Partnerships